pvnotpv/pvnotpv.github.io/_posts/2026-08-23-lighthouse.md

                     .unwrap_or_else(|e| errors.push(e));
 ```

-It's literally sending response to the substream!
+It's literally sending a response to the substream!

 Now let's take a look at the sender side that is expecting the response.

 hander.rs#L746